Bira/octopus-carnival/_posts/2022-05-24-cave-fisher.md

 Aside from passing the save, there are few options from escaping the filament.
-The victim can teleport or be teleported, which frees them automatically; or one of their allies can the filament with an attack.
+The victim can teleport or be teleported, which frees them automatically; or one of their allies can target the filament with an attack.
 The filament has the same defenses as the angler, and hitting it frees the victim but deals no damage to the beast itself.

 If an angler does get into melee range of a PC, it can also use its basic **pincer** attack, which does average damage and has no special effects.